xing1wan/auto2dock/README.md

 - `receptor/`: Input folder for raw PDB protein files.

-- `ligand/`: Input folder for ligand files.
+- `sdf/`: Input folder for ligand files in `.sdf` format.

+- `reference`: Crystal structure for your proteins

 🛠️ **Setup & Usage**